pesto-students/p13-venkata-subramanian-c-b-MdAbbas110/Week-1/web_fundamentals/SEO.md

 - Using the new Semantic tags of html 5 it means not just using Div and span for everything use Section tag Aside tag Main tag Nav tag for making navigation bar Header tag and much more

 - Providing the alt tag for the image that it can display text in case image is not found that also plays a major role in Crawling process

+- Using the tools provided by the google such as google Analytics tool to get the type of user and provide the exact result required